CMU-17-356/cmu-17-356.github.io/docs/recitations/reci1-user-stories.md

 ## Overview
 This recitation will give you the opportunity to familiarize yourself with user stories and help you capture the end user perspective as you build projects.

 ## Staff Overview
-- Mehul Agarwal & Rohit Nanjangud Shreenivas
+- Nicholas Wernink & Alex Barrios
-- Emails: mehula@andrew.cmu.edu & rshreeni@andrew.cmu.edu
+- Emails: ngw@andrew.cmu.edu & ambarrio@andrew.cmu.edu
-- Office Hours: TBD
+- Office Hours: Wed 2:30 - 4pm (Nicholas), Thu 12pm - 1pm (Alex)

 ## What are User Stories
 The general criteria for a user story:
 - Capture a description of a software feature from an end-user perspective